wtetzner/KallistiOS/utils/dc-chain/doc/cygwin/README.md

 	```
 	cd /opt/toolchains/dc/kos/utils/dc-chain/
 	```

+3. Provide your own `config.mk`.
+If you don't know which version to choose, you may probably use `config.mk.stable.sample` as a template.

-3. Enter the following to start downloading and building toolchain:
+4. Enter the following to start downloading and building toolchain:
 	```
 	make
 	```

 Now it's time to take a coffee as this process is really long: several hours will be needed to make the full toolchains!